asgardeo/asgardeo-auth-react-sdk/README.md

 ---
 ### `useAuthContext()` hook
-The `useAuthContext()` hook provided by the SDK could be used to implement the necessory authentication functionalities and access the session state that contains information such as a unique identifier for the authenticated user.
+The `useAuthContext()` hook provided by the SDK could be used to implement the necessary authentication functionalities and access the session state that contains information such as a unique identifier for the authenticated user.

 Import the `useAuthContext()` hook from `@asgardeo/auth-react`.
 ```Typescript